 WABA began to experience peculiar difficulties that came with being established.
 For example, WABA received calls intended for radio station WAVA.
-And once, WABA got a call from an investigator who was trying to dig up dirt about a WABA board member who worked for the Center of Auto Safety.
-Apparently, the investigator was trying to make the case that any board member of a bicycle advocacy organization was inherently anti-automobile.
+And once, WABA got a call from an investigator who was trying to dig up dirt about a WABA Board member who worked for the Center of Auto Safety.
+Apparently, the investigator was trying to make the case that any Board member of a bicycle advocacy organization was inherently anti-automobile.

-During this period, three WABA projects were begun which remained central to WABA's activities, and even had farranging influence outside of WABA.
-They were the Legal Panel, the Helmet Study, and the Greater Washington Area Bicycle Atlas.
+During this period, three WABA projects were begun which remained central to WABA's activities, and even had far-ranging influence outside of WABA.
+They were the Legal Panel, the Helmet Study, and the Greater Washington Area Bicycle Atlas (GWABA).
 The establishment of these projects and their nurturing to success was a testament to the creativity and hard work put in by the early WABA members.

-The Atlas had its genesis in 1973 as a joint effort with the Potomac Area Council of American Youth Hostels.
+The GWABA had its genesis in 1973 as a joint effort Shaw engineered with Al Johnson, Director of the Potomac Area Council of American Youth Hostels.
 AYH put up two-thirds of the initial publication costs, with WABA providing the rest.
 The book was written by Alan Berkowitz, an Antioch College cooperative student working in the WABA office.